 The Danakil Depression is located in the Afar region of Northern Ethiopia.
-Filled with active volcanoes, a permanent lava lake, sulfur lakes, and camel caravans, there are many reasons this is a top tour destination in Ethiopia.
+This region is not far from the border with Eritrea.
+Filled with active volcanoes, a permanent lava lake, sulfur lakes, and camel caravans, there are many reasons this is the top tour destination in Ethiopia.
 Located 125 meters (410 feet) below sea level, this one of the lowest places on earth.
 Temperatures soar over 120 degrees Fahrenheit.
 The bizarre landscape of the Danakil Depression is reason alone to visit Ethiopia.

 Book with Ethio Travel and Tours (ETT).
 Call Abeba in Mekele at +251 91 402 7893, or email at [email protected].
 Ask about their free shuttle transfer from Aksum or Lalibela.

 Typically the tour is four days, there is an option for a three-day tour.
 Tours all begin/end in Mekele.
 Groups could be anywhere from just one vehicle to a several vehicle convoy.
 A three-day tour would drop the camel caravan, Lake Assale, and the salt mining production.
 While these things are not the two main highlights of Erta Ale and Dallol, they round out the trip.
-With the amount of travel time, I would prefer the extra day to see these sights.
-Different departure days take different routes, so the daily activities may alter.
-Here is a typical four-day tour:
+With the amount of travel time, I would prefer the extra day to see these sites.
+Different departure days take different routes, so the daily activities may alter the below example itinerary.

 Mostly a driving day, there is a scenic drive over mountain passes on the way to the Afar region, close to the border with Eritrea.
 After lunch, stops include the camel caravans and sunset at Lake Assale.
 After sunset we head back to camp at Hamadela, where the group sleeps under the stars.